NVIDIA/deepops/docs/deepops/testing.md

 * PR tests.
 These are faster and are executed against every open PR when commits are made to `master`.
 They are also when a commit is made to any DeepOps branch (`release-20.12`, `master`, etc.).
 Results are integrated into GitHub.

+In addition to the automated tests, we also provide developers the a method to manually kick off a test run against one or more deployment configurations in parallel from the below testing matrix through the [Jenkins-matrix](../../workloads/jenkins/Jenkinsfile-matrix) Jenkinsfile.

 ### Tests

 A short description of the nightly testing is outlined below.
 The full suit of tests can be reviewed in the [jenkins](../../workloads/jenkins) directory.
 Additional details can be found [here](../../workloads/jenkins/README.md).